 - Post-College Success

 Appropriate thresholds and goals have been set for each measure and are given below, along with a rationale for thresholds.
-In most cases, the goals discussed came from the previous strategic plan that was in effect through the 2022 fiscal year.
+In most cases, the goals come from the college’s current strategic plan.
 Goals that are program specific came from the program itself.

 The college evaluates each measure on an annual basis and publishes the results on a student achievement website.
 Each category may be viewed by clicking on the appropriate link.
 The measures are representative of the nature of the students it serves, and the programs it offers.
 The types of students served include those in on-campus undergraduate and graduate programs, one fully online major program at the undergraduate level, one fully online major program at the graduate level, hybrid major programs in education at the graduate level (with mostly synchronous classes), and dual-enrollment students.